chair549/dbt-mortgage-analytics/README.md

 ]  </pre>
 ---

-## 📈 Dashboard (Power BI or CSV Export)
+## 📊 Dashboard (Power BI or CSV Export)

-Cleaned data from `mortgage_metrics` is ready for Power BI or export as a CSV for visualization.
+This project includes a Power BI report that visualizes key mortgage KPIs from the dbt-transformed dataset.

 ---